The Whole Being Athlete Program

 Lacey Henderson is a long jump Paralympian.
 She is currently serving as a commissioner on the City of Denver Commission for People with Disabilities.

-She also is finishing her Master’s in Applied Sport and Performance Psychology.
+She has completed her Masters in Applied Sport and Performance Psychology.
 She is a public speaker, model, and advocate for disability and consequently, many intersectional communities.
 She is a presenter at the Association of Applied Sport Psychology Diversity in Sport Conference and has a passion for using her career in athletics to help athletes of future generations.

 Jack Beer